angularjs-foundation/video-app/README.md

 2. Run `grunt` to start the application.

 ## Exercises
-1. Add a new route to the page called which uses `WatchCtrl`.
-2. Create a new controller and apply a search filter to the video results on the home page.
-3. Run the tests using `grunt autotest` and complete the code to get this to work.
+Run the tests using `grunt test` and complete the exercises until all tests are passing.

+### M3.1 Your First Controller
+Create a controller and call it `SearchCtrl` in `ntApp.js`

+### M3.2 Methods and Properties on $scope
-   - Create `SearchCtrl` and expose `search()` a scope member.
+In the `SearchCtrl` expose `search()` a scope member.

-   - Ensure that the new route for WatchCtrl controller works.
-   - Ensure that the `videoSrc` property is set on the WatchCtrl controller.
+Fix the url variable so that the `videoSrc` property is correct.

+### M3.3 Routes and Controllers
+Add a new route to the page called which uses `WatchCtrl`.

+### BONUS Filters
-   - Implement the `limit` filter to limit properties with a given number.
+Implement the `limit` filter to limit properties with a given number.